Dragoncord-for-discord/BDApi/README.md

 # BDApi
-Official port BDApi to Dragoncord
+Official port BDApi to Dragoncord 2

+# ⚠ | Warning
+BDApi to Dragoncord in development